 To see such beautiful places — like Romania and Vietnam — burdened with plastic in the corner of streets and in the ditches of roads was extremely depressing.

 Thus, in the past year or so, I’ve made it my mission to reduce my overall plastic usage.
-Slowly, but surely, making my way towards a full plastic-free travel lifestyle.
+Slowly, but surely, making my way towards a mostly plastic-free travel lifestyle.

 I find it so rewarding knowing I’m having a genuine impact on the world and its environment; the oceans, forests, and animals, as well as the cities people live in.